South Brunswick Family Law

 For many divorcing couples, the division of property is a contested topic.
 In New Jersey, each spouse keeps his or her separate property, but marital property is split "equitably."
 This does not necessarily mean the marital property is split 50-50.
 Instead, the court considers many factors in determining what would be fair.
 For example, it may consider the length of the marriage, the standard of living the couple had, the income and earning capacity of each spouse, written prenuptial agreements, physical custody of the children, tax consequences, and other factors.

 Child custody is another area that can be particularly fraught with tension.
 There are two parts to child custody: physical custody, which involves how much time a child spends with either parent, and legal custody, which involves a parent's ability to make important decisions for a child.
 These types of child custody can be "joint" or "sole."
+A family law lawyer can advocate for South Brunswick residents in pursuit of the custody arrangement that they desire.

 When a parent has sole physical custody, for example, the child has fewer than two overnights with the other parent and will live with the sole custody parent most or all of the time.
 Even when a parent has sole physical custody, New Jersey courts recognize the importance of both parents being involved in parenting a child.
 In most cases, parenting time is only restricted when a parent has a history of domestic violence.